morinlab/llmpp_shiny/README.md

 ### Participating in Variant Review

+Thanks for your interest in this crowdsourced effort to curate a set of variant calls of the highest possible quality.
+If done with sufficient care and rigor, we hope this work will enable subsequent analyses to uncover common sources of error in individual analysis pipelines.
 When you are ready, use [this page](https://shiny.rcg.sfu.ca/u/rdmorin/llmpp_shiny/) to review the variants.
 The interface should be relatively self-explanatory.
 Be sure to enter a user ID in the box to avoid your submissions being tracked under `anonymous`.
 We recommend using the first part of the email address associated with your GitHub account (everything before the `@`).
 If you have done this correctly, your ID should appear on the leaderboard on the bottom of the side pane after you have submitted at least one review.
+If we start seeing suspicious user IDs showing up we will restrict the leaderboard to only show white-listed IDs.
+Hopefully this will not become necessary.

 Things to note: